LRMVERD/Shallow-Machine-Learning-for-Archaeological-Geophysics/README.md

 # Shallow Machine Learning for Archaeological Geophysics
 Code for the shallow machine learning based semantic segmentation of geophysical data from archaeological contexts, implemented as a Jupyter Notebook.
 The installation and use have been tested on Windows 10 and Linux (Ubuntu 18.04) operating systems.
 ## Installation
-To run the code on your own computer, download a package manager such as Conda or Mamba.
+To run the code on your computer, download a package manager such as Conda or Mamba.
 Whereas installing packages using Conda can be slow or fail because it is unable to resolve dependencies, Mamba is often faster and better at resolving dependencies.
 The instructions below are based on the use of Mamba, but you can replace ‘mamba’ with ‘conda’ if you are using Conda on your computer.

 **Windows**
 1. Download this Github repository as a zip file using the ‘Code’ button at the top of this page and then ‘Download ZIP’.
 Save the file on your computer and extract it.